TongCHEN779/TongCHEN779.github.io/_pages/about.md

 Tong Chen is a postdoc researcher with [Raghavendra Selvan](https://raghavian.github.io/) at [Machine Learning Section](https://di.ku.dk/english/research/machine-learning/), University of Copenhagen.
 His current research is mainly about efficient and sustainable machine learning, under the [SustainML](https://sustainml.eu/) project.

 Previously, Tong obtained his PhD's degree at LAAS-CNRS, [POP](https://www.laas.fr/public/fr/pop/) team, in Toulouse, France, under supervision of [Jean-Bernard Lasserre](https://homepages.laas.fr/lasserre/drupal/home/), [Victor Magron](https://homepages.laas.fr/vmagron/) and [Edouard Pauwels](https://www.irit.fr/~Edouard.Pauwels/) in December 2022.
-His PhD thesis is about "[Robustness Verification of Neural Networks using Polynomial Optimization](http://thesesups.ups-tlse.fr/5493/)", here are the [slides](http://tongchen779.github.io/files/PhD_defense.pdf) for the defense.
+His PhD thesis is about "[Robustness Verification of Neural Networks using Polynomial Optimization](https://theses.hal.science/tel-04008562/document)", here are the [slides](http://tongchen779.github.io/files/PhD_defense.pdf) for the defense.
 He received a master's degree in September 2019 in Statistics and Machine Learning from Université Paris Saclay in France, and a bachelor's degree in June 2017 in Mathematics from [Wuhan University](http://maths.whu.edu.cn/Englishversion/index.htm) in China.
 Here is his [CV](http://tongchen779.github.io/files/CV_in_english.pdf).

 # Research Interests

-## 1. Efficient machine learning with provable guarantee and robustness
+## 1. Efficient Machine Learning

-Opposite to the big trend in deep learning, we are trying to investigate how to compress/condense ML model/data both in theory and in practice.
-In theory, we are investigating how to propose compression method with provable performance guarantee, or how to verify the performance of a compressed model/data with provable guarantee.
-We are also drawing the community's attention from test accuracy to other metrics, e.g., compression should not only aim for generalization, but also robustness, privacy, fairness, etc.

-In practice, we are trying to do training-free compression.
-This includes evaluate the generalization property of a model structure without training, or compare the distribution of datasets without training.
-We are also trying to understand the difference between features learned by a large model and a compressed one, and how to extract useful features and remove useless features.

-### Ongoing projects
+Large model and dataset play important roles in mordern deep learning, we, on the other hand, are trying to investigate how to make DL model/dataset smaller while preserving the target downstream performance.
+In theory, it's essential to show whether (and how) one is able to achieve similar performance with smaller models or less data.
+In practice, we should also be aware that generalization (which is almost the unique consideration in most cases) might be misleading, and a wider range of factors (such as robustness, privacy, fairness, etc.) should be considered.

 - Dataset condensation: This includes model-based and model-free methods, optimising in data space and feature space, and DC for generic purpose, e.g., accuracy, robustness, privacy, fairness, etc.

 - Data-driven model compression: Similar with dataset condensation, we are interested in model-free (data-driven) model compression methods.

-## 2. Polynomial optimisation for and with machine learning
+## 2. Polynomial Optimization for Machine Learning (POP4ML)

-We have developed a second-order SDP relaxation method based on Lasserre's moment-SOS hierarchy, called [Sublevel Hierarchy](https://link.springer.com/article/10.1007/s10589-021-00325-z/),  which can be used for various ML tasks including robustness verification of deep neural networks (see [[Chen et al., 2020](https://proceedings.neurips.cc/paper/2020/file/dea9ddb25cbf2352cf4dec30222a02a5-Paper.pdf)], [[Chen et al., 2021](https://proceedings.neurips.cc/paper/2021/file/e3b21256183cf7c2c7a66be163579d37-Paper.pdf)]).
-He is interested in exploring the sparse structure, together with designing efficient first-/second-order optimization algorithms for large-scale problems arising from ML.
-For example, the fast first-order SDP solver for robustness verification of DNNs by [[Dathathri et al., 2020](https://proceedings.neurips.cc/paper/2020/file/397d6b4c83c91021fe928a8c4220386b-Paper.pdf)].
+I have developed an SDP relaxation framework based on Lasserre's moment-SOS hierarchy and its sparse variant, called [Sublevel Hierarchy](https://link.springer.com/article/10.1007/s10589-021-00325-z/),  which can be used for various ML tasks including robustness verification of deep neural networks (see [[Chen et al., 2020](https://proceedings.neurips.cc/paper/2020/file/dea9ddb25cbf2352cf4dec30222a02a5-Paper.pdf)], [[Chen et al., 2021](https://proceedings.neurips.cc/paper/2021/file/e3b21256183cf7c2c7a66be163579d37-Paper.pdf)]).
+Other potential applications include:

-Another promising question is how to use ML model to learn the sparsity structures in moment-SOS relaxation.
-The only related work is called "dynamic polynomial proof" by [[Fawzi et al., 2019](https://arxiv.org/abs/1906.01681)], which use RL algorithm to find sparse Krivine-Stengle P-satz representations.
-It's natural to investigate how to extend this idea to SOS proof.

-### Ongoing projects
+- Robust classification: Robust classifiers can be formulated by polynomial optimization.
+However, it's not scalable to large-scale ML problems and is sometimes not numerically stable.
+It would be a nice alternative of adversarial training once those issues are mitigated.

+- Implementation of higher-order moment-SOS problems in ML framework: Moment problems have been implemented a lot in Julia/Matlab, but not in Python.
+This prevents researchers from studying ML problems using moment-SOS tools efficiently.
+Successful applications include JAX implementation of first-order SDP relaxation, but extension is needed.

+## 3. Machine Learning for Polynomial Optimization (ML4POP)

+Polynomials are GOOD (in theory), BAD (in practice), and UGLY (from theory to practice).
+My hope is to make them also GOOD in pactice, and beautiful from theory to practice.
+In order to approach that, one possible way is to automate the acceleration techniques (such as sparsity, low-rank decomposition) of optimization instead of static methods.

 - Learning dynamic SOS proof using RL method: Krivine-Stengle and Putinar's positivstellensatz (P-satz) are common tools to certify positivity of a polynomial.
 However, existing static hierarchies suffer from numerical intractability.
 Using RL method such as DQN to dynamically search the optimal hierarchies is a promising and challenging open problem for SOS proof.

-- Implementation of higher-order moment-SOS problems in ML framework: Moment problems have been implemented a lot in Julia/Matlab, but not in Python.
-This prevents researchers from studying ML problems using moment-SOS tools efficiently.
-Successful applications include JAX implementation of first-order SDP relaxation, but generalisation is needed.
+- Low-rank decomposition of PSD matrices: In many first-order algorithms for solving SDPs, we frequently pre-decompose a large PSD matrix to the product of two smaller matrices, which is called the rank.
+However, the rank is a hyperparamter and is usually tuned empirically starting from 1.
+The idea is to estimate the rank of a matrix using ML models to improve the tuning efficiency.